tutumcloud/api-docs/source/includes/webhooks.md

 tutum webhook-handler list 61a29874-9134-48f9-b460-f37d4bec4826
 ```

 Lists all current webhook handlers the service has associated to.
-Returns a list of `ServiceWebhookHandler` objects.
+Returns a list of `Service Webhook Handler` objects.

 ### HTTP Request